When to use Feast & ClearML in your MLOps lifecycle

 - You are already using alternatives such as MLFlow and are happy with that

-- You are using the R language for your ML models
+- When you are using the R language for your ML models

 I hope this gives you a bit of background about the tools!
 In part 2 I will continue with the installation and configuration setup.